-- MEDT 401 Clinical Microbiology II (4 credits): Advanced study of clinical microbes and the pathogenesis of infectious disease.
+- MEDT 402 Advanced Clinical Microbiology (3 credits): Advanced study of clinical microbes and the pathogenesis of infectious disease.
 Supervised hospital and classroom instruction in current manual and automated systems for isolating and identifying medically important bacteria, fungi, viruses, and parasites from all sites of human infection.
 Methods in antimicrobial susceptibility testing for antibiotic therapy are included.
-Offered every summer/fall.
+Offered every fall.

-- MEDT 405 Clinical Chemistry II (4 credits): Advanced study of biochemical analysis of body fluids and the clinical significance of results.
+- MEDT 406 Advanced Clinical Chemistry (3 credits): Advanced study of biochemical analysis of body fluids and the clinical significance of results.
 Supervised hospital and classroom instruction in performing these manual and automated analyses and the evaluation of test results.
-Offered every summer/fall.
+Offered every fall.

-- MEDT 410 Hematology II (4 credits): Advanced study of hematology and coagulation.
+- MEDT 411 Advanced Hematology (3 credits): Advanced study of hematology and coagulation.
 Supervised hospital and classroom instruction in current techniques of hematological analysis and evaluation of the diagnostic significance of results.
 Testing and evaluation of hemostatic function are included.
-Offered every summer/fall.
+Offered every fall.

-- MEDT 440 Clinical Immunology/Immunohematology II (4 credits): Advanced study of immunology and immunohematology.
+- MEDT 441 Advanced Clinical Immunology/Immunohematology (3 credits): Advanced study of immunology and immunohematology.
 Supervised hospital and classroom instruction in testing for antigen-antibody reactions resulting from blood group and tissue incompatibility and infectious disease; review of blood processing, antibody identification, and component therapy.
-Offered every summer/fall.
+Offered every fall.

 - MEDT 445 Clinical Microscopy II (1 credit): Advanced study of body fluids.
 Supervised hospital and classroom instruction in diagnostic procedures used to evaluate all types of body fluids.
-Offered every summer/fall.
+Offered every fall.